uraiblakhani2/unix_project/README.md

 # Platform of choice:
 We choose to create a web server on a VPS and choose Google Cloud as VPS provider after comparing it with others.

-# Requirements:
+# Requirements 📋:
-- Credit Card to signup for Google Cloud
+- 💳💳Credit Card to signup for Google Cloud
 - VPS
 - Putty
 - WinScp